fliang97/CS48_Simulation_Project/README.md

 - Brown tile represents a **Cow**, which travels in random directions and eats any Grass (green tile) along its path
 - Purple button in the top left corner is a placeholder for future feature buttons
 - Dark green area is background
-- User can *drag* Entities on the game board (Cows, Grass) and move them along with cursor movement
+- User can *drag* Entities on the game board (Cows, Grass) and move them along with cursor movement (not yet implemented).

 ![Game Screen](https://i.imgur.com/lZZNXxw.png "Game Screen - Draft 1")

+Known bugs
+The intial screen that is displayed should contain a start button in the center.